-There are images that have the power to make you understand how much what you thought was the future is already present.
-Images or keywords such as "exoskeleton".
+There are images that have the power to make you understand how what you thought was the future is already present.
+Images or keywords like “exoskeleton”.

 In this case I ran into both.
 Do you see the photo attached to this post?
 I propose it here whole: